ginocaliwagan-oss/data-analyst-portfolio/README.md

 - **Time-Based Trend Analysis (Monthly & Quarterly)**
   Analyzed ticket volume trends over time using DATE_FORMAT, YEAR, and QUARTER

-## 🔍 Key Insight

-**High volume does not equal high performance.**

-Out of 1,500 total tickets, 889 were successfully closed.
-The Mobile App channel generated the highest volume of tickets (234), indicating strong support demand.
-However, it does not have the highest resolution rate.

-In contrast, the Phone channel demonstrates higher closure efficiency relative to its volume.
-This suggests that while the Mobile App channel carries the largest workload, it may also be a potential bottleneck where resolution efficiency can be improved.

-Additional analysis shows that ticket volume is distributed across multiple issue types and time periods, indicating that support demand is influenced by several operational factors rather than a single dominant driver.

 **Skills used:**
 - Data Cleaning & Transformation (CASE WHEN, Views)